 | Plugin-private data | platforms/{platformId}/[plugin_name]_data/ | For data that only your plugin reads and writes |

-resources collection, your documents must conform to the platform’s existing resource schema.
+When writing directly to the resources collection, your documents must conform to the platform’s existing resource schema.
 Do not add fields that conflict with or shadow existing resource properties.

 All data access must be scoped to the platform the current admin session belongs to.
-Use theusePlatform() hook to retrieve the platformId and any platform-level settings at runtime.
+Use the usePlatform() hook to retrieve the platformId and any platform-level settings at runtime.
 Never construct a Firestore path using a hardcoded string.

 React Query patterns

 Use React Query as the standard for managing server-side state in your plugin.
-Your plugin’swithBridge HOC must provide its own QueryClient instance so that the plugin’s cache is entirely isolated from the main application.
+Your plugin’s withBridge HOC must provide its own QueryClient instance so that the plugin’s cache is entirely isolated from the main application.

 Always include platformId as the first element of every query key.
 This prevents stale data from one platform appearing in another platform’s admin when a user switches accounts within the same session.